diversen/gitbook/README.md

-#
+# Description

 A CosCMS module to create ebooks using Pandoc and git.
 Generate a git repo, add some markdown files.
 Enter the git repo url on your install, and the different formats will be build.

-#

-Online version:
+# Online version

 <http://gittobook.org/>

-#
+# Docs

 Documentation for building: